 - And the last criterion is all about greasiness.
 Once you finish olive oil tasting, you should not have any greasiness feeling in your mouth.
 Also, you should have no desire to wash the taste or rinse the mouth.

+As well, read our insightful guide on how to check olive oil quality at home by using 3 sensory techniques.
 To summarize above, the intensity of these characteristics depends on the variety of olives, the climate, the method of production, the freshness of the oil and other conditions.

 Do I Need to Pay Attention to the Color of Olive Oil?